Search for lepton-flavor violating decays of the Higgs boson in the $\mu\tau$ and e$\tau$ final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The extrapolation factors are estimated using events with a muon failing the isolation requirement and an isolated electron.
 The contribution from \bbbar events to the QCD multijet background gives rise to the \dr dependence and is parameterized with a linear function.
 The extrapolation factors are higher for events with low \dr separation between the electron and muon, decreasing as the \dr separation increases.
 The extrapolation factors also depend on the electron and muon \pt.
 This \pt dependence comes from the leptons arising from the semi-leptonic \PQc quark decay.
 These leptons tend to be softer in \pt and less isolated, resulting in a reduction in the number of such events passing the \pt and isolation requirements.

-As the extrapolation factors are from CR measurement region where the muon fails the isolation requirement, an additional correction is applied to cover a potential mismodeling.
-This correction is calculated by measuring the extrapolation factors in two different CR measurement regions.
-The first CR measurement region has events where the muon is isolated, and the electron fails the isolation requirement.
-The second CR measurement region has events where both the electron and muon fail the isolation requirement.
-The ratio of the extrapolation factors from these two CR measurement regions is taken as the correction to account for the potential mismodeling induced by requiring the muon to fail the isolation requirement.
+As the extrapolation factors are from CR where the muon fails the isolation requirement, an additional correction is applied to cover a potential mismodeling.
+This correction is calculated by measuring the extrapolation factors in two different CRs.
+The first CR has events where the muon is isolated, and the electron fails the isolation requirement.
+The second CR has events where both the electron and muon fail the isolation requirement.
+The ratio of the extrapolation factors from these two CRs is taken as the correction to account for the potential mismodeling induced by requiring the muon to fail the isolation requirement.